Pop Culture Madness!

 John Belushi disappeared off the set of The Blues Brothers one night.
 On a hunch, Dan Aykroyd went to the nearest house with lights on; "Belushi?
 He came in here an hour ago and raided my fridge.
 He's asleep on my couch," the confused homeowner informed him.

-Four FBI agents went to the Census Bureau's Colorado Springs office with warrants but were forced to leave.
-Courts upheld that no agency, including the FBI, has access to Census data."
+Four FBI agents went to the Census Bureau’s Colorado Springs office with warrants but were forced to leave.
+Courts upheld that no agency, including the FBI, can access Census data.

 While viewing 1980's The Blue Lagoon, John Gibbons, a herpetologist (reptile scientist), noticed iguanas in the background with characteristics unseen in documented species.
 He then traveled to Fiji, tracked & named the Fiji Crested Iguana.

-The Roswell UFO incident was almost immediately dismissed and forgotten until The National Enquirer ran a story on it in 1980.
+The Roswell UFO incident was almost immediately dismissed and forgotten until The National Enquirer ran a story in 1980.

 Cost of a Superbowl ad in 1980: $222,000